yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 ## ROI calculation

 Even though yVaults have a compounding effect inherently, this compound interest is not fixed like in a CeFi savings account.
-Hence, the concept of [APY](https://www.investopedia.com/terms/a/apy.asp) and [APR](https://www.investopedia.com/terms/a/apr.asp) do not apply directly to yVaults.
-They are used by the community but interpreting them should be taken with a grain of salt.
+Hence, the concept of [APY](https://www.investopedia.com/terms/a/apy.asp) and [APR](https://www.investopedia.com/terms/a/apr.asp) is not the most accurate way to estimate yVault gains.
+They are used by the community and we also added them to our newer interfaces, but interpreting them should always be taken with a grain of salt.

-### Why can't we use compound or linear interest formulas to estimate yVaults returns?
+### Why we should use ROI to estimate yVaults returns?

 - This shows the estimation of an asset that has interest / compounded interest applied to it: